-NYU Florence is located at La Pietra, a 57-acre estate with five villas that house student residences, classrooms, computer labs, study lounges, and dining and exercise facilities.
+NYU Florence is located at La Pietra, a 550-year-old, 57-acre estate.
+The site includes five historic villas housing student residences, classrooms, computer labs, study spaces, and dining and exercise facilities.
 In between classes you can wander the olive groves or peruse the world-famous art collection.
-“The campus is a dream,” says Julia Huang, a Global Liberal Studies major.
+“The campus is a dream,” says Julia Huang, a GLS major.
 “I was pretty awestruck when I first arrived.
-We went to classes and lived in Renaissance villas—it was amazing.”
+We went to classes and lived in Renaissance villas.
+It was amazing.”

-The NYU in London Liberal Studies program emphasizes academically rigorous courses and is structured to take advantage of the city’s resources to enhance teaching and learning.
-“My favorite courses in London were my Writing I and II courses were my favorite courses in London,” Justin says.
-“I believe that a professor can make or break a class, and my professors excelled in making those courses amazing.”
+The NYU in London Liberal Studies program emphasizes academically rigorous courses.
+What’s more, they’re structured to take advantage of everything London has to offer.
+“My Writing I and II courses were my favorite courses in London,” Justin says.
+“I believe a professor can make or break a class.
+Here, my professors excelled in making those courses amazing.”

 All undergraduate students live within housing managed by NYU London.
 Each residence offers easy access to NYU London’s academic center as well as London’s vast public transit network.
 For example, Justin lived in Byron Court, which has apartment-style units.
 There, he made friends with members of the NYU community as well as local students.
-“It was not uncommon to walk over to your friend’s apartment and ask them to hang out.”
+“It was not uncommon to walk over to your friend’s apartment and ask them to hang out,” he explains.

-FYA students at NYU Madrid take Spanish at the beginner, intermediate, or advanced level.
-You’ll also focus on the Liberal Arts core, which are taught in English.
-They will expand your knowledge of everything from critical inquiry and writing to the arts and culture from a global perspective.
-Additionally, trips designed to teach you about the history, culture, and society of Spain are built into your time at NYU Madrid.
+All FYA students at NYU Madrid hone their language skills with beginner, intermediate, or advanced Spanish classes.
+In addition, they focus on the Liberal Studies Core curriculum classes, which are taught in English.
+These foundational classes expand your knowledge of everything from critical inquiry and writing to arts and culture from a global perspective.
+Additionally, trips designed to teach you about Spain’s history, culture, and society are built into your classes at NYU Madrid.

-All FYA students live in a residence-hall style building with an NYU Madrid roommate.
-The hall also houses students from other local universities, which means you will have plenty of opportunities to make friends and practice your Spanish language skills.
+All FYA students live in one of two residence hall–style buildings with an NYU Madrid roommate.
+The hall also houses students from other local universities, which means you’ll have plenty of opportunities to make friends and practice your Spanish language skills.
 For Sebastián, who’s from the Dominican Republic, “Being in a country where I speak Spanish every day and take advanced classes has been a great opportunity for me.
 When I went back home over break, my mom was surprised by how much my Spanish had improved!”

 NYU WASHINGTON, DC

-Washington, DC, is a dynamic international city.
-It is not only the seat of the U.S. Government but also home to the nation’s most iconic historical sites.
+Washington, DC, the US capital, is a dynamic international city.
+What’s more, it’s the seat of the US government and the home of the nation’s most iconic historical sites.
 And for First Year Away students, it’s their classroom for two semesters.
-Bella Chia, a Liberal Studies major from Singapore, says, “After spending a year in DC, which is pretty diverse, I am now better able to look past cultural differences to really get to know people.”
+Bella Chia, a Liberal Studies student from Singapore, says, “After spending a year in DC, which is pretty diverse, I’m better able to look past cultural differences to really get to know people.”

 The NYU Washington, DC, academic center provides an ideal base for studying politics, economics, and history.
-Furthermore, it’s a perfect place to complete the Liberal Studies Core curriculum.
+Furthermore, it’s a perfect place to complete the Liberal Studies Core first-year curriculum.
 “Academically, I improved tremendously when I was in DC,” says Kaylie Barreda, who was a Politics major at the time.
 “I think it had to do with how small our classes were.
-It put me in a position where I had to be prepared at all times,” she says.
+It put me in a position where I had to be prepared at all times.”

-First Year students at NYU Washington, DC, live and attend class at the Constance Milstein and Family Global Academic Center.
+First-year students at NYU Washington, DC, live and attend class at the Constance Milstein and Family Global Academic Center.
 The center features seminar rooms, an auditorium, a reading room, and student lounges.
-What’s more, it is located just blocks from the White House, the World Bank, and the Smithsonian museums.
+Moreover, it’s located just blocks from the White House, the World Bank, and the Smithsonian museums.
 “My residence hall was also my school,” says Kaylie.
 “Because it’s a small community, we were all very close and friendly.
 Plus, it was pretty great to be able to wake up 30 minutes before class started.”